Open Mon-Fri. 9am-5pm PST. CALL US: 1-800-665-3998

 Windward Islands:

 There is a hot, tropical climate tempered by trade winds throughout most of the year with temperatures ranging from 21°C (70°F) to 32°C (90°F).
 The driest period is from December to May and there is increased rainfall in summer and towards the end of the year (June to November).
 Regionally, there is some variation.
-Typically the hurricane season runs from June to November.
+Typically the hurricane season runs from June to early November.

 Transport and Travel Conditions